Dylon-Chan/group2-capstone-project/README.md

 <img width="350" alt="QR" src="https://github.com/Dylon-Chan/group2-capstone-project/assets/10412954/09e66dea-2dec-45a5-805a-a68344226bf1">

 <br>

-**--move below section up to Design--**

-ChatSecure offers a dynamic platform for instant messaging.
-Upon accessing, users are prompted to set a unique username.
-To make each participant distinct, the system automatically assigns a unique color to every username.
-Moreover, users can see the new joiners and the current number of participants in the chat room, adding a layer of interactivity.

-# Application Architecture <move up to Design>
-## Backend: <move up to Design>
-Crafted with NodeJS, the backend harnesses the power of the Express framework for the web functionalities.
-Real-time communication is achieved through the socket.io library.

-## Frontend: <move up to Design>
-The user interface is designed using a blend of HTML, CSS, and JavaScript.

 ## Source Code Organization: <KIV>
 Client-side code resides in the public folder.
 For server-side functionalities, refer to the index.js file.